Eye and Tissue Banks

 Eye and tissue banks provide significant benefits within the health sector.
 Donations of eye and tissue can significantly improve the lives of recipients and in some cases, are life saving.

-In Australia, eye and tissue donation and transplantation is regulated by the Therapeutic Goods Administration who are currently in the process of implementating the Regulatory Biologicals Framework which will require eye and tissue banks to demonstrate quality controls and legislative compliance to gain entry on the Australian Register of Therapeutic Goods.
+In Australia, eye and tissue donation and transplantation is regulated by the Therapeutic Goods Administration (TGA).
+The TGA implemented the Biologicals Regulatory Framework in May 2011 requiring eye and tissue banks to demonstrate quality controls and legislative compliance to gain entry on the Australian Register of Therapeutic Goods.

 Eye and tissue banks in Australia include: